yapshinn/moe-kuochuansec/_cca/Clubs & Societies/Robotics Club.md

 **<u>Training</u>**

-We offer training that cover the fundamentals of robotics, including programming and mechanics.
-These sessions conducted by a professional trainer, are designed to accommodate both beginners and more experienced members, ensuring that everyone can participate and learn at their own pace.
+<p style="text-align: justify;font-size:16px;">We offer training that cover the fundamentals of robotics, including programming and mechanics.
+These sessions conducted by a professional trainer, are designed to accommodate both beginners and more experienced members, ensuring that everyone can participate and learn at their own pace.</p>

 <table>
 <thead>